 Goats, Exploits, An Aurora Filled Sky, and Games Done & Gone

-    Goats, Exploits, An Aurora Filled Sky, and Games Done & Gone
+Goat’s stepping on toes, or going for the viral takedown?
 Developers of Goat Simulator 3, Coffee Stain Studios, have been slapped with a takedown notice from Rockstar Games for using footage from the September GTA 6 leaks.
 The now-removed video featured an interview with Shaun, a professional NPC, where he talked about his many experiences as an NPC in games, including in the leaked GTA 6 footage.
 After being removed from Twitter, it was replaced with a tweet from the company with the following gif…

 Act of stupidity or marketing genius?
 You decide.

+Why all the Updates Nintendo?
 You may have noticed the recent slew of updates hitting some old and new favourites from Nintendo, coming with the patch notes;

 “Several issues have been addressed to improve the gameplay experience.”